Weiyun1025/STM-Evaluation/README.md

 ## Evaluation

-- To evaluate a unified model on ImageNet-1K
+- To evaluate a unified model on ImageNet-1K with slurm
+  - remember to modify the path to the pertained ckpt in the shell script

 ```shell
 sh shells/eval/eval.sh [model_name] [ckpt_path]
 ```

-or
+otherwise

 ```shell
 torchrun \